 “It’s a money machine,” Borges said.

-The economics of private insurance certainly play a role, but culture is a big part of what drives the C-section epidemic here.
+The economics of private insurance certainly play a role, but culture is also a big part of what drives the C-section epidemic here.

 “Childbirth is something that is primitive, ugly, nasty, inconvenient,” Simone Diniz, associate professor in the department of maternal and child health at the University of São Paulo, said.
 “It takes long, and the idea is we have to make it fast.
-It’s impolite for doctors to leave cases for the doctors on the next shift–there’s a sense that you need to either accelerate it or do a C-section.”
+It’s impolite for doctors to leave cases for the doctors on the next shift.
+There’s a sense that you need to either accelerate it or do a C-section.”

-Even in public hospitals, the C-section rate is roughly half.
+Even in public hospitals, the C-section rate is roughly half of all births.
 Because so many patients are booked in advance for C-section procedures, women who want natural births find themselves on zero-hour sojourns to find free beds.
 One Sao Paulo doctor told me that some physicians ask for bribes in exchange for allowing mothers to deliver naturally.
 And in an extreme example from earlier this month, a woman named Adelir Carmen Lemos de Goés was forced by police to deliver by C-section in the southern Brazilian state of Rio Grande do Sul.

 Granted, many women ask for the procedure of their own accord, seeing the convenience and sterility of it all as a marker of liberation rather than oppression.
 Rio and Sao Paulo are dotted with upscale C-section resort clinics where women get post-op manicures and room service.